Australian Institute of Criminology

 The Australian Institute of Criminology (AIC) is Australia's national research and knowledge centre on crime and criminal justice.
 The Institute seeks to promote justice and reduce crime by undertaking and communicating evidence-based research to inform policy and practice.

 The functions of the AIC include conducting criminological research; communicating the results of research; conducting or arranging conferences and seminars; and publishing material arising out of the AIC's work.

 Structure

 An Australian Government agency, the AIC was established in 1973 and operates under the Criminology Research Act 1971.
-It is part of the Home Affairs Portfolio and accountable to the Minister for Home Affairs.
+It is part of the Attorney-General's portfolio and accountable to the Attorney-General.

 The AIC works closely with the Australian Criminal Intelligence Commission (ACIC).
 The Chief Executive Officer of the ACIC is also the Director of the AIC, and although an independent entity, AIC staff were transferred to the ACIC under a Machinery of Government process in 2015.

 The Criminology Research Advisory Council, representing Commonwealth and state and territory justice agencies, is responsible for providing advice to the Director of the AIC on strategic priorities for research and priorities for communicating research results.
 AIC research is also subject to ethical standards which are governed through the oversight of an ethics committee, in accordance with National Health and Medical Research Council requirements.